zalyoung/gitlab-handbook/content/handbook/product/ux/technical-writing/_index.md

 ### Review workflow

-To balance [velocity](/handbook/engineering/development/principles/#the-importance-of-velocity) and quality, the writers use this workflow:
+To balance [velocity](/handbook/engineering/development/principles/#the-importance-of-velocity) and quality, the technical writers use this workflow:

-- When a writer opens a merge request, another writer must review and merge.
-Peer reviews are important to maintain quality and help the team build a common voice.
+- When a technical writer opens a merge request, another writer must review and merge.
+  Peer reviews are important to maintain quality and a common voice.
 - When anyone else (like a developer, community member, or Support team member) opens a merge request:
-  - If the MR contains documentation and code, the writer adds suggestions but does not merge.
-The MR is merged by another developer.
+  - If the MR contains only documentation changes, the writer:
-  - If the MR contains documentation only:
+    - Reviews the content and offers suggestions.
+    - Does not directly make large changes (by applying suggestions or pushing commits) to the author's branch unless they have explicit approval in the MR to do so.
+      Pushing to a branch can cause hard-to-resolve merge conflicts, and content can be accidentally overwritten.
+    - Can use suggestions or commits to make changes themselves only if the writer has agreement from the author to make changes directly to the author's branch.
+      In these cases, the author must always review the technical writer's changes before the writer merges, to help ensure accuracy.
-    - Writers can apply small suggestions, by using the **Apply suggestion** feature, before they merge.
+    - Can apply small suggestions using the **Apply suggestion** feature if an MR is nearly ready to merge.
       Writers can fix things like missing punctuation, typos, and pipeline failures without additional review.
-    - Writers do not push larger changes (by using suggestions or commits) to the author's branch unless they have explicit approval in the MR to do so.
-      Pushing to a branch can cause hard-to-resolve merge conflicts, and content can be accidentally overwritten.
-    - In rare cases, a writer has agreement from their team to make commits directly to the author's branch.
-      In these cases, if the writer pushes changes other than minor typo fixes (by using suggestions or commits), the author must review before the writer merges.
-This workflow gives the MR author a chance to verify the changes and it helps ensure accuracy.
+    - Approves and merges the documentation MR when it is ready.
+  - If the MR is primarily a code change that also contains a documentation update, the writer:
+    - Offers suggestions for any documentation, UI text, and error message changes, but should not apply any suggestion themselves.
+      Making any changes to a code MR can cause pipelines to fail as code and specs often need to be updated by the engineer to match technical writing suggestions.
+    - Approves the MR if the documentation changes are ready to merge.
+    - Does not merge code MRs. The MR must be merged by an engineer who also reviews the code change.
+  - If the MR is primarily a documentation change, but also has a small code change to update a link to match the change, the writer:
+    - Reviews the content using the same workflow as a documentation-only MR.
+    - Can merge *only* if the MR has all [required approvals](#merge-rights).

 For more information on review turnaround times, see [Review-response SLO](../../../engineering/workflow/code-review/#review-response-slo).